ilebras/academic-kickstart/content/authors/clara/_index.md

 superuser: false

 # Role/position
-role: Undergraduate researcher<br />Summer 2024<br />with Mike Spall, WHOI
+role: WHOI undergraduate SSF fellow<br />Summer 2024<br />with Mike Spall, WHOI

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.